 The Citi® Double Cash Card used to just be an excellent cash back credit card, but nowadays it’s also an exceptional credit card for those looking to earn rewards points.
-So in this post I wanted to provide an updated review of this incredible card.
+In this post I wanted to provide an updated review of this incredible card.

-As far as I’m concerned, this card has ushered in a new era of credit cards, where you can earn 2x transferable points on all purchases with no caps.
-So not only is this a great card for those looking for a simple credit card strategy, but it’s also a great card for those who go great lengths to maximize their points.
+As far as I’m concerned, the Citi Double Cash has ushered in a new era of credit cards, where you can earn 2x transferable points on all purchases with no caps.
+Not only is this a great card for those looking for a simple credit card strategy, but it’s also a great card for those who go great lengths to maximize their points.

 Here’s what you need to know about this card, starting with some basics, followed by what makes this card so awesome:

 The Citi Double Cash has no annual fee, which you can’t beat.
 A lot of people sacrifice credit card rewards because they don’t want a card with an annual fee, so here you’re getting a valuable card that won’t cost you anything.